 “Staff know their pupils extremely well and respond to their individual needs, strongly supported by the efficient systems to share information.”

-From as young as three years, students have specialist teaching in French, design technology, PE and music; as students move up through Prep (Years 3 through to 8), specialist teaching increases and children continue to be supported by a personal form tutor.
+From as young as 3 years, students have specialist teaching in French, design and technology, PE, and music; as students move up through Prep (Years 3 through to 8), specialist teaching increases and children continue to be supported by a personal form tutor.

 In line with many public schools, Mount Kelly has an extended school day that runs from 8.30am until 4.30pm, and until 5.15pm in College.
 This afternoon is divided between lessons, extra-curricular activities and clubs, weekly swimming and games sessions – and completing homework assignments.
 In Years 3 to 6, the timetable also includes prep classes for the Common Entrance.
 Although this may prove to be too long for some students, others like to have the additional time for after-school activities and daily homework – and working parents of day students can enjoy a later pick-up time.

-In the 2020 GCSE results, 50% of all grades awarded were 9-7, almost twice the national figure, and over 99% of all students were awarded 9-4.
-Almost 20% of Mount Kelly students scored 8 or 9 in 5 or more subjects.
+In the 2020 GCSE results, 50% of all grades awarded were 9 - 7, almost twice the national figure, and over 99% of all students were awarded 9 - 4.
+Almost 20% of Mount Kelly students scored 8 or 9 in five or more subjects.
 There was also another year of strong A Level results: 44% of exams were graded A*- A and 89% were A*- C.

 While Mount Kelly is easily outperforming UK averages, it is not at the top of the exam results league table or having the highest number of Oxbridge students.
 It needs to be remembered that this is a non-selective school, so if you are looking for a school that can really grow your child’s academic potential, this should be considered.

-Mount Kelly is successfully balancing the structured with the unstructured; a rigorous academic timetable with the freedom and time to explore the campus’ Sunny Slopes, Adventure Playground, Stable Yard, Sports Hall Playground and Jungle, to name a few.
-Buddy schemes between older and younger year groups help to promote strong relationships between students; there are many opportunities to take on positions of responsibility, including positions such as student head of house and head of boarding; and
+Mount Kelly is successfully balancing the structured with the unstructured, a rigorous academic timetable with the freedom and time to explore the campus’ Sunny Slopes, Adventure Playground, Stable Yard, Sports Hall Playground, and Jungle, to name a few.
+Buddy schemes between older and younger year groups help to promote strong relationships between students; there are many opportunities to take on positions of responsibility, including positions such as student head of house and head of boarding.

 For overseas students, Mount Kelly opened its first international school in Hong Kong in 2017, and there is a feeder system in place for students wanting to study in the UK beyond Year 8.